ivarref/opentype.clj/README.md

     "Roboto-Black.otf" "fonts/Roboto-Black.ttf" "fonts/Roboto-Black.woff" "fonts/Roboto-Black.otf"]
 ```

-The first match will be used.
+The first successful match will be used.
 In the case of this project, `Roboto Black` will ultimately resolve to `fonts/Roboto-Black.ttf`.

 ### Details